-Intellectual disability and developmental delay are the most common features of Fragile X. Many children with Fragile X also have difficulties with fine motor skills, gross motor skills and delayed speech development.
+Developmental delay and intellectual disability are the most common features of Fragile X syndrome.
+Many children with Fragile X syndrome also have difficulties with fine motor skills, gross motor skills and language delay.

-If your child has Fragile X, you might notice that your child behaves differently from other children or has delayed development – for example, he might have tantrums because he hasn’t learned other ways to express and manage his feelings.
+If your child has Fragile X syndrome, you might notice that your child behaves differently from other children.
+For example, your child might have tantrums because they haven’t learned other ways to express and manage their feelings.

 - shyness and anxiety, particularly in new situations